-When writing sub-resources and services, remember two things:
+When writing sub-resources and services, remember:

 - Always call super when overriding BaseResource's methods (connect, initialize, validate, finalize, store_state), since the basic method propagate the call to sub-resources. - It is ok to use self.parent and self., but mind the context.
 E.g. self.parent.rpyc in the above example is accessible from the sub-resource, but only after the connect() method (since firstly the sub-resource connects, and only afterwards the containing resource connects).
-The same applies for the other basic methods (first the sub-resources initialize, then the containing).
+The same applies for the other basic methods (first the sub-resources initialize, then the containing). - Since python 3.7, the declaration order of sub-resources is the order in which the basic methods are called (connect, finalize, etc.).
+You can use this to break complex procedures into services that would do those actions.